JohnW876/gift-shack/TESTING.md

 Screenshots

-**20. As a shopper, I want to be able to view all items in my shopping cart so that I can easily see the total cost and the exact items I can expect to receive.**
+**25. As a store owner/administrator, I want to be able to delete products so that I can remove them from the store when no longer required.**

 These user's needs are met via:
 * Page/Feature